 - Billing is reported through the subscription that contains the lab account.

-- You can give users in the subscription's Azure Active Directory (AD) tenant access to Azure Lab Services.
-You can add a user as a lab account owner\contributor, classroom lab creator, or classroom lab owner.
+- You can grant users in the subscription's Azure Active Directory (Azure AD) tenant access to Azure Lab Services.
+You can add a user as a lab account Owner or Contributor, or as a Lab Creator or lab Owner.

-Classroom labs and their virtual machines (VMs) are managed and hosted for you within a subscription owned by Azure Lab Services.
+Labs and their virtual machines (VMs) are managed and hosted for you within a subscription that's owned by Azure Lab Services.

 A subscription contains one or more resource groups.
 Resource groups are used to create logical groupings of Azure resources that are used together within the same solution.